Call OUH Fund for Pre-graduate Stipends

 Organisational requirements

-- Only one application for each main supervisor will be considered for each application round.
+Only one application for each main supervisor will be considered for each application round.

-- Main or co supervisor must be employed at OUH.
+Main or co-supervisor must be employed at OUH.

-- Pre-graduate projects must have obtained approval from the Graduate School of Health Sciences at the University of Southern Denmark (SDU) before the application deadline.
+Pre-graduate projects must have obtained approval from the Graduate School of Health Sciences at the University of Southern Denmark (SDU) before the application deadline.

-- The main part of the project must be carried out at Odense University Hospital or Svendborg Hospital
+The main part of the project must be carried out at Odense University Hospital or Svendborg Hospital

-- The application must be approved by both the supervisor and the host department at OUH prior to submission.
+The application must be approved by both the supervisor and the host department at OUH prior to submission

 Project requirements

-- The pre-graduate student must have a significant role in the proposed research activity and the tasks and motivation of the pre-graduate student for conducting a research year and the particular research project must be clearly outlined in the application.
+The tasks and motivation of the pre-graduate student for conducting a research year and the particular research project must be clearly outlined in the application.

-- The application must be submitted by the pre-graduate student.
+The application must be submitted by the pre-graduate student.

 Budget